DeltaRade/JDB/README.md

 ### `get count()`

+gets the amount of entries from the database directly

 ### `delete(key)`

+deletes a key from the database

  * **Parameters:** `key` — `string|number` —
  * **Returns:** `this` —

 ### `has(key)`

+checks if the database has a value

  * **Parameters:** `key` — `string|number` —
  * **Returns:** `boolean` —

 ### `insert(key, value)`

+insert a value into the database

  * **Parameters:**
    * `key` — `string|number` —